Fake It Till You Make It: Towards Accurate Near-Distribution Novelty Detection: Proposed Near-Novelty Detection Method

 \section{Proposed Near-Novelty Detection Method}

-We introduce a two-step training approach, which even can be employed to boost the performance of most of the existing SOTA models.
+We introduce a two-step training approach, which even can be employed to boost the performance of most of the existing state-of-the-art (SOTA) models.
 Following the current trend in the field, we start with a pre-trained feature extractor as \cite{Salehi_2021_CVPR, bergmann2020uninformed, reiss2021panda} have shown their effectiveness.
 We use a ViT \cite{dosovitskiy2020image} backbone since \cite{fort2021exploring} has demonstrated its superiority on the near out-of-distribution detection.
-In the first step, a fake dataset is generated by a SDE-based model.
-We quantitatively and qualitatively show that generated fake outliers are high-quality, diverse, and yet with semantic differences compared to normal inputs.
-In the second step, the pre-trained backbone is fine-tuned by the generated dataset and given normal training samples through solving a binary classification loss.
+In the first step, a fake dataset of anomalies is generated by a SDE-based diffusion model.
+We quantitatively and qualitatively show that the generated fake outliers are high-quality, diverse, and yet show semantic differences compared to the normal inputs.
+In the second step, the pre-trained backbone is fine-tuned by the generated dataset and given normal training samples through optimizing a binary classification loss.
 Finally, all the normal training samples are passed to the fine-tuned feature extractor, and their embeddings are stored in a memory, which is further used to obtain the $k$-NN distance of each test input sample.
+This distance could serve as an anomaly score.
+The method is summarized visually in Fig. \ref{Fig:method}.